Califano v. Webster: Opinion of the court

 On direct appeal, the United States Supreme Court reversed.
 The per curiam opinion was joined by Brennan, White, Marshall, Powell, and Stevens.

-The per curiam Court held that old-age benefit payments were not constitutionally immunized against alterations of the kind at issue in the case and that Congress was authorized to replace one constitutional computation formula with another and to make the new formula prospective only.
-The former version of the challenged statute operated directly to compensate women for past economic discrimination and was deliberately enacted to compensate women for the particular economic disabilities they suffered.
-The subsequent amendment of § 415 was not a Congressional admission that its previous policy was invidiously discriminatory.
-The retired male worker's Fifth Amendment rights were not violated by the prospective application of § 415, as the Constitution did not forbid statutory changes to have a beginning and thus to discriminate between the rights of an earlier and later time.
+The Court determined that alterations to old-age benefit payments, as presented in the case, were not constitutionally protected.
+Congress had the authority to substitute one constitutional calculation method with another, and it was permissible for the new formula to only apply to future cases.
+The original version of the law being challenged directly aimed to compensate women for prior instances of economic discrimination and was intentionally enacted to address their specific economic disadvantages.
+The subsequent amendment to Section 415 did not imply that Congress acknowledged its previous policy as being unjustly discriminatory.
+The application of Section 415, with its prospective effect, did not infringe upon the Fifth Amendment rights of the retired male worker.
+The Constitution does not prohibit statutory changes from having a starting point, thus allowing for differentiation between the rights of earlier and later periods.

 (1) the sex distinction of 215 permitting old age insurance benefits obtained by women reaching the age of 62 before 1975 to be greater than those obtained by men of the same age with the same earnings record did not violate Fifth Amendment equal protection, since the more favorable treatment of female wage earners was not the result of archaic and overbroad generalizations about women, or of the role-typing society had long imposed upon women, but rather served the permissible purpose of redressing society's longstanding disparate treatment of women, operating directly to compensate women for past economic discrimination, and (2) the age distinction of 215 whereby a man reaching the age of 62 in 1975 or later receives the same benefits as a similarly situated woman, while an older man continues to receive less benefits than a woman of the same age with the same earnings record, did not violate Fifth Amendment equal protection, since old age benefit payments were not constitutionally immunized against alterations such as that made by the 1972 amendment of 215, Congress had expressly reserved the right to alter, amend, or repeal any provision of the Social Security Act, and the Fifth Amendment did not forbid statutory changes to have a beginning and thus discriminate between the rights of an earlier and later time.